 Brewing whole bean coffee is a great way to start the day.
+Use this process to make it taste amazing.

 Like most people, I am pretty finicky about my coffee.